openimages/dataset/README.md

 [![Hierarchy Visualizer](assets/v2-bbox_labels_vis_screenshot.png)](https://storage.googleapis.com/openimages/2017_07/bbox_labels_vis/bbox_labels_vis.html)

 ### Label distribution
-The following figures show the distribution of annotations across the dataset[^red-vs-green-footnote].
+The following figures show the distribution of annotations across the dataset<sup>[5](#footnote5)</sup>.
 Notice that the class distribution is heavily skewed (note: the y-axis is on a log-scale).
 Labels are ordered by number of positive examples, then by number of negative examples.

-[^red-vs-green-footnote]: Green indicates positive examples while red indicates negatives.

 ![Label frequencies - Training set](assets/v2-human-label-frequencies-train.png)
 ![Label frequencies - Val+Test sets](assets/v2-human-label-frequencies-val-test.png)